Fast Tract Digestion – IBS

 “I have found relief – the Fermentation Potential (FP) of foods is the GOLDEN KEY” – JRo:

-Finally, after all my years of searching and trying to overcome my persistant, debilitating IBS systems, I have found relief.
+Finally, after all my years of searching and trying to overcome my persistent, debilitating IBS systems, I have found relief.

 After just a few days on your IBS fast track diet, I was already feeling amazing.
 Totally amazing!!
 I waited a couple weeks just to make sure it wasn’t a fluke before sending this letter.
 I strongly believe the Fermentation Potential (FP) of foods is the GOLDEN KEY to unlocking my chronic, debilitating symptoms, specifically SIBO-ibs.
 Fast-track Digestion WORKS!!!!